tomtom-international/tomtom-digital-cockpit-sdk-examples/examples/customization/customanimation/README.md

 2. Open it in Android Studio.
 3. Run the `examples_customization_customanimation` configuration.
 4. Tap any main menu item.
-5. See the content sliding in from the left side of the screen.
+5. See the content scaling and fading out.
 6. Tap another main menu item.
-7. See old content sliding out to the left and new content slide in from the left.
+7. See old content scaling and fading out and new content scales and fades in.

 ## Copyright